 Lastly, brand loyalty deserves a mention.
 Many people have a preferred brand, me included.
 Although we have traditionally exclusively supplied Nitecore products and only in the last year started supplying XTAR chargers, they have quickly become my favourite.
 Nitecore are a very good product at a very reasonable price point and my old D4 is still used at home 4 years on, but i prefer the aesthetic design of the XTAR products along with nicer screens and more data availability for very little extra in price.

-Of course, if you’re struggling to choose the right product for you we’re always available on email, or you can leave a comment below.
+Of course, if you're struggling to choose the right product for you we are always available, just Contact Us.

 Ben - Sales Director.